Arrondissement5etDemi/WintersessionMD/README.md

 ![The LJ potential.](https://upload.wikimedia.org/wikipedia/en/thumb/e/e7/Graph_of_Lennard-Jones_potential.png/1920px-Graph_of_Lennard-Jones_potential.png)

 We want to simulate a fluid in which each two particles are interacting with $v_{LJ}(r)$.
 Let's write a LAMMPS script for that!
-Open a file called `lj.lmp` using the command `vi lj.lmp`, press `i` for insert mode, and copy and paste the following script.
+Open a file called `lj.lmp` using the command `$ vi lj.lmp`, press `i` for insert mode, and copy and paste the following script.
 (To paste, just right click.)
 Anything after `#` is a comment explaining the purpose of the line.
 For more information of each command, see the LAMMPS documentation [here](https://docs.lammps.org).

 ```julia
 #This document is named "lj.lmp"